MaxiDonkey/DelphiMistralAI/README.md

 ### Code generation

-Codestral is an advanced generative model optimized for code generation, including fill-in-the-middle and code completion.
+`Codestral` is an advanced generative model optimized for code generation, including **fill-in-the-middle** and code completion.
 Trained on over 80 programming languages, it performs well on both common and rare languages.
 See also [Code generation](https://docs.mistral.ai/capabilities/code_generation/) at the MistralAI web site.

 #### Before using

-To utilize the Delphi classes managing the Codestral function, you are required to create a new KEY on the Mistral.ai website.
+To utilize the Delphi classes managing the `Codestral` function, you are required to create a new KEY on the ***Mistral.ai website***.
 Please note that obtaining this key necessitates providing a valid phone number.
-Go to this address to create a key for using Codestral [Key creation](https://console.mistral.ai/codestral)
+Go to this address to create a key for using `Codestral` [Key creation](https://console.mistral.ai/codestral)

+#### End points

+`Codestral` can be used directly to generate code using the endpoint: ***https://codestral.mistral.ai/v1/fim/completions***, and for chat interactions with the endpoint: ***https://codestral.mistral.ai/v1/chat/completions***.

+However, it is crucial to understand that chat usage requires using only the **"codestral-latest"** model or similar.
+In other words, with the endpoint https://codestral.mistral.ai/v1/chat/completions, a model such as **"open-mixtral-8x22b-2404"** or similar cannot be used; instead, **"codestral-latest" should be preferred**.

 ## Contributing